Stuycs-K/final-project-9-cailiangd-mad/WORKLOG.md

 Fixed the new junction issue partially, the junctions now work for where there are only a single layer of junctions and no interconnection between junction sets.
 I am not able to redesign the entire algorithm to fix this in 12 hours.

 ### 6/4/2023
 Worked on undo button.
 Got undo button working but the UI is terrible.
 Didn't have time to start working on asymmetric loops yet.

+### 6/5/2023
+Started working on the RREF algorithm and the more advanced UI.
+Mainly working on logistics so far.
 ## Dylan Ma

 ### 5/23/2023